mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

 ## Xcode Limits

 In this article I will try to show you other ways to build Xcode projects.
 There's nothing bad with Xcode projects as such.
 As I mentioned before, you can have quite an elaborate configuration with multiple targets, schemes, cross-target dependencies.
 You can include and build sub-projects, define custom build phases such as running shell scripts.
-Then finally you can use _xcconfig_ files to take out project settings out of XML format and control them in plain text.
+Then finally you can use _xcconfig_ files to take out project settings out of ASCII plist format and control them in plain text.

 With all that goodness you will eventually get to the limits of what Xcode project can do.
 Here are some examples.